openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 **Cloning your fork**

-Your ``edx-platform`` currently only exists in the Github servers.
+Your ``edx-platform`` currently only exists on the GitHub servers.
 You'll now create a local copy of it (a "clone").

 First, fetch the git URL of your fork.
 Navigate to its web page (to which you